 This section discusses Electric Make debug log levels.
-Content was adapted from the "Electric Make debug log levels" blog post on http://blog.melski.net/ and was the most recent information available at the time of the article's posting.
+Content was adapted from the "Electric Make debug log levels" blog post on http://blog.melski.net/ and was the most recent information available when the article was posted.

 Disclaimer: eMake debug logs are intended for use by Electric Cloud engineering and support staff.
 Debug logging contents and availability are subject to change in any release, for any or no reason.